 - Lead nurturing emails get at least 4 times the response rate of mass email broadcasts.

-- The open rate for drip sequences is 80% higher than single campaigns.
+- The open rate for drip sequences is 80% higher than for single campaigns.

-- The click-through rate for drip sequences is 3 times higher than single broadcasts.
+- The click-through rate for drip sequences is 3 times higher than for single broadcasts.